Norden Leacox Accident & Injury Law | February 23, 2024 | Central Florida Brain Injury Lawyer

 Brain injuries come in many forms, and they can all profoundly impact your life.
 After an accident, a brain injury can have dramatic and life-changing consequences, potentially leaving you with permanent cognitive and motor impairment.

-Here are the most common types of traumatic brain injuries and how their severity is determined.
+Our personal injury attorney shares what are the most common types of traumatic brain injuries and how their severity is determined.

 Levels of Traumatic Brain Injury Severity